DavidNguyen58/MASTER-MIND_GAME/README.md

 # MASTERMIND GAME

 ## 1. BACKGROUND
-It is a code-breaking game for two players invented in Isareal.
+It is a code-breaking game for two players invented in Israel.
 The game consists of a codebreaker and a codemaker.
 The code-maker will arrange 4 colours in some position for the code-breaker to solve.
 Each time the code-breaker can make a guess and the code-maker can give information about how many of the guessed colour are in the correct order.

 More information about the game could be found here <a href="https://en.wikipedia.org/wiki/Mastermind_(board_game)" target="_blank">Mastermind</a>